CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 - Next aggregator release: *TBD*

 ## Relevant Changes
+### PMP v0.6.2

+- The aggregator will no longer assign ids to dosage elements (bug) within on-demand documents.
+- The aggregator will link the original representation binary in its section narrative.
+- Other internal improvements and bugfixes.

 ### PMP v0.6.1
 Bugfixes for unexepected issues encountered due to dependencies bump on 0.6.0.